OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/team.md

 ---
 title: team
-description: This page provides documentation on functions used to retrieve and visualize information about the team behind a specific cryptocurrency.
+description: "This page provides documentation on functions used to retrieve and visualize" information about the team behind a specific cryptocurrency.
 These functions provide details on individuals and organizations involved in the coin selected, with options for exporting the data.